 The critical insight from my clinical work is timing.
 Self-concept plasticity is not uniform.
 It peaks during what I call recalibration windows — periods when existing identity structures are already destabilized by life transitions, relationship shifts, or the accumulated weight of misalignment.
 These windows are not crises to survive.
 They are opportunities for precise intervention.

-The standard clinical approach encourages patients to “explore” during these windows.
+The standard clinical approach encourages individuals to “explore” during these windows.
 Exploration without direction simply reinforces the DMN’s existing narrative loops.
 What actually works is targeted disruption of the specific self-referential patterns that are generating the mismatch, followed by deliberate installation of new behavioral patterns that update the mPFC model.
-This is the core of neuroscience-based identity recalibration — not reflection, but directed neural remodeling.
+This approach is the core of neuroscience-based identity recalibration — not reflection, but directed neural remodeling.

 What Role Does Social Identity Play in Neural Self-Construction?

-This creates a vulnerability.
+This dynamic creates a vulnerability.
 When your social environment consistently reinforces an inauthentic identity — when your professional role, family system, or peer group rewards the performed self — your mPFC gradually incorporates that performance into its baseline model.
 The performed identity becomes neurologically “real.”
 I consistently observe this in individuals embedded in high-stakes relational environments where their value is tied to a specific role.
 Dismantling that role feels existentially threatening because, at the neural level, it is.
 The brain has fused performed identity with survival.

 Breaking this fusion requires more than awareness.
 It requires creating conditions where the mPFC receives new self-relevant data from sources outside the existing social reinforcement loop — new environments, new behavioral experiments, new relational dynamics that activate the self-referential system without triggering the old performance circuits.